ShivanisharmaF128/Bank_Loan_insights_using_Excell/README.md

 ### Visual Representations

--Time-series charts for application trends
+1.Time-series charts for application trends
--US map for state-wise loan distribution
+2.US map for state-wise loan distribution
--Donut chart for loan term comparison
+3.Donut chart for loan term comparison
--Bar charts for purpose, employment length, and ownership type segmentation
+4.Bar charts for purpose, employment length, and ownership type segmentation

 ### How to Run 🚀
 1. Download the project files.